-Once examination results have been processed, the following codes will be displayed against each record if results are missing:
+Once examination results have been processed to you, the following codes may be displayed against a record if results are missing:

-- + U = unclassified
+- > U = unclassified

-- + Q = query
+- > Q = query

-- + X = no grade awarded / absent / declined grade
+- > X = no grade awarded/absent/declined grade

-- + # = partial absence indicator
+- > # = partial absence indicator

 - Blank (nothing present) = the awarding organisation has not supplied a result.
-However, this may be supplied in an amendment file
+However, this may be supplied in amendments.

-You should take care not to reject applicants with missing results before 31 August.
-It is at your discretion to keep a place available after 31 August.
+You should take care not to reject applicants with missing results before 31 August each year.
+However, it is at your discretion to keep a place available after 31 August.